ScottLogic/blog/_posts/2025-10-20-rapid-development-with-devin.markdown

 | Strength | Fast micro-completion | Multi-step autonomous execution |
 | Review need | Line-by-line | Strategic + targeted logic verification |

-**Table:** A comparison of Copilot and Devin, contrasting a prompt-driven assistant with an autonomous agentic collaborator, and how each fits into different phases of software development.

 ## When to Use AI Tools

 While the output is impressive, AI does not replace engineering skill—it augments it.
 Appropriate application is critical.